adilahmed31/adilahmed31.github.io/content/blog/safe_exit.md

 Finally , here's a link to the website: [https://techclinic.cs.wisc.edu](https://techclinic.cs.wisc.edu).
 If you or someone you know is experiencing Intimate-Partner Surveillance, please consult the resources linked on the website for more assistance.

 *Note: I have graduated from UW-Madison and am no longer affiliated with the Madison Tech Clinic.
-All views expressed are personal*
+All views expressed are personal.*